Monicalr0/SurviveUni/phase2/SurviveUni/README.md

  1 to 5 is randomly generated each time and user would guess the number.
  There are different remaining guesses according to the level that the user chooses.
 If the user guesses the number correctly within the remaining guesses, he/she wins.
 Else, the user loses.
+There is a hidden setting of the game, that is, if the user's Happiness is lower or equal to 10, something special would happen ;)

  *Sleep*: